manideepvemula/Sample_IOT_Sensors_Data_Analysis/README.md

 But Major focus of the analysis is on the lines of -

 1. Treating missing values
-2. Finding max and min temperatures of each freezer.
+2. Max and min temperatures of each freezer.
-3. Finding daily average of door open duration per freezer.
+3. Door open duration per freezer.
 4. Classifying freezers operational health.

 After this project you will be well versed in Python programming, Data understanding, Data preperation, Clustering.